Funeral Plan Policy & Disclosure Notice

 This Policy shall be voidable in the event of misrepresentation, misdescription or non-disclosure by or on behalf of the Insured of any particular which is material to Guardrisk’s assessment of the risk, in which event any and all premiums so paid or payable shall be forfeited to Guardrisk.

-It is the responsibility of the Insured to let the Administrator know if any of her/his circumstances change and where this could affect the outcome of a potential Claim and/or invalidate this Policy and its benefits.
+It is the responsibility of the Insured to let the Administrator know if any of her/his circumstances change, failing which this Policy may be declared void.

 This Policy may not be assigned or transferred.
 This Policy does not accrue a surrender, loan or paid up value.